Gambia Flag Home Page National Emblem

 Introduction:

-Tanbi mangrovesThe wilderness site of the Tanbi Wetland Complex, in Gambia, (see Map) is located just on the southern entrance to the mouth of the River Gambia.
-It covers and area of 60,000 sq km or about 6,300 hectares and its widest expanse is located a few kilometres to the south east of Banjul.
-Tanbi's northern most point skirts the (Bund) Kankujeri Road of Banjul and also Lamin Lodgeincludes Cape Creek.
+Tanbi mangrovesThe wilderness site of the Tanbi Wetland Complex, in Gambia, is located just on the southern entrance to the mouth of the River Gambia.
+It covers a total area of about 6,000 hectares (of which mangroves make up 4,800 hectares) and its widest expanse is located to the west and south west of Banjul.
+Tanbi's northern most point skirts the (Bund) Kankujeri Road of Banjul and also includes Cape Creek.
 It encompasses the fringes of the island of St. Mary at its Atlantic Ocean side and down south east towards Lamin and Mandinari Village.
 It was declared a Ramsar site in February, 2007.
 This is an international convention for the preservation of wetlands and its natural resources.

 Human encroachment & activities: